XelNagaMDA/djangoTekwillBookstoreProject/README.md

 Unfinished functionality(**path("search-book/<search_query>"), get_book** function):
 - Populate only necessary fields on json query
 - Select a book from a returned api call, and add it

+Bonus:
+HTML homepage template with a link to the book list